turingschool/backend-curriculum-site/module2/lessons/scopes_callbacks_class_methods.markdown

 end
 ```

-* They can take arguments.
+* They can also take arguments.

 ```ruby
 class Reservation < ActiveRecord::Base